dhjw/backups/README.md

 ### Set up Storage

-Currently this script expects to be used with S3-compatible endpoints like [AWS](https://aws.amazon.com/s3/), [BackBlaze](https://www.backblaze.com/cloud-storage), etc, however it should be easy to adapt to other Restic-supported services.
+Currently this script expects to be used with S3-compatible endpoints like [AWS](https://aws.amazon.com/s3/), [BackBlaze](https://www.backblaze.com/cloud-storage), etc., however it should be easy to adapt to other Restic-supported services.

 #### Amazon S3
 - Create an [S3](https://console.aws.amazon.com/s3) bucket, e.g. `yourdevice-backups`